JamesHWade/gpttools/README.md

 ## Privacy Notice

 These functions work by taking the text or code you have highlighted or selected with the cursor, or your prompt if you use one of the built-in apps, and send these to OpenAI as part of a prompt.
 Prompts fall under the privacy notice, rules, or exceptions you agreed to when making an OpenAI account.
 We cannot tell you or guarantee how secure these prompts are when sent to OpenAI.
 We do not know what OpenAI does with your prompts, but OpenAI is clear that they use prompts and results to improve their model unless you opt out explicitly by contacting them.

 The code is designed to ONLY share the highlighted or selected text, or a prompt you build with the help of one of our apps and no other elements of your R environment.
 Make sure you are aware of what you send to OpenAI and do not accidentally share sensitive data with OpenAI.

 **DO NOT HIGHLIGHT AND THEREFORE UPLOAD DATA, CODE, OR TEXT THAT SHOULD REMAIN PRIVATE**

-See OpenAI's Terms of Use at <https://openai.com/terms>.
+See OpenAI’s Terms of Use at <https://openai.com/terms>.

 ## Installation